skapoor8/loki/README.md

 ### Add styles with css

-Use the styles instance method to add styles to your component's template.
+Use the style static method to add styles to your component's template.
 All css will automatically be prefixed with your component's selector to scope the css properly.

 ```javascript
 export class MyList extends Loki.Component {